 - What do I do during Orientation?
 What events happen during Orientation and what they are like?

 - Where do I get my keys?
-Where can I get a hard copy of the final Orientation schedule?
+Where can I get the Orientation Guide?
 When will I find out about my academic schedule?
-When do I find out about my advisor?

 - What do Orientation Leaders do?

 - Where can my parents stay for Orientation?

 - How long should my family stay?
 What events can they attend?